-Tagger is a crowd-sourcing project, created in partnership with the Citizens Science Alliance team based in the Astrophysics Department at the University of Oxford, and staff at the Art History Department at the University of Glasgow.
-Tagger invites the public to tag art with words and also put artworks into categories.
+Tagger was a crowd-sourcing project that invited the public to tag art with words and also put artworks into categories.
 The resulting tags are invaluable, as they allow visitors to Art UK to search artworks by subject matter.

 The project was created in partnership with the Citizens Science Alliance team based in the Astrophysics Department at the University of Oxford, and staff at the Art History Department at the University of Glasgow.
 We also worked closely with Oxford University's Department of Engineering Science.

 In 2019 we aim to re-launch the project.
 This has huge potential for encouraging people to engage with the artworks in new ways and will help users to better navigate the website.